iamkanishka/Angular-Unit-Testing/README.md

 27. Acccess Componenet Instance of Child Componenet from parent Component Tests - Angular Unit testing.
 28. Create Intance for the Services using TestBed Inject method - Angular Unit testing.
 29. Resolve Dependencies for service using testBed - Angular Unit testing.
+30. Testing Services Which has HttpClient as Dependency by Using jasmine Spy - Angular Unit testing.
+31.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.